xython-monitoring/xython/README.md

 * /var/lib/xython/hostdata  xymon like hostdata
 * /var/lib/xython/rrd       base directory for RRD
 * /var/lib/xython/state     xython store current state of all status in this directory, used when starting xython to restore all status to a sane state
+* /run/xython/              Directory containing the xython UNIX socket file.
+Used for communication with apache/TLSd/xython-snmpd
+* /run/xython-client/       Directory for storing temporary files for the client

 # Documentation
 You could see online documentation at <https://www.xython.fr/hosts.cfg.5.html>